It’s quite hard to discover anywhere in central Vienna that doesn’t have something worth pointing at while going “Ooooh”.

 (The Danube Tower)

-There’s a lot to see in Vienna, and here are some other popular places to grab a sight to savour, perhaps a holiday snap or two, and even a snack to stave off sightseeing fatigue.
+Vienna has a lot to see, given its size and history.
+Here are some other popular places to grab a sight to savour, perhaps a holiday snap or two, and even a snack to stave off sightseeing fatigue.

 - The Donauturm observation tower (if you want to see everything in one go, then visit this for views across the river)

-- Zentralfriedhof (the main cemetery, where the likes of Beethoven, Schubert and others are buried)
+- Zentralfriedhof (the main cemetery, where you find the graves of such cultural and historical giants as Beethoven or Strauss)

 - Hundertwasserhaus (Friedensreich Hundertwasser designed several stand-out buildings in Vienna.
 This is the most famous.
-And, of course, there’s the Hundertwasser Museum, too)
+And, of course, you have the nearby Hundertwasser Museum, too, which I think is far more illuminating)

-- Haus des Meeres (an aquarium and vivarium in a converted flak tower)
+- Haus des Meeres (a large aquarium and vivarium in a converted flak tower with the Retro Gaming Museum as a neighbour)

 - Hirschstetten Botanical Gardens (a free gardens with numerous themed areas, plenty of animals, playground, maze, tropical house and other surprises)